TEJA2312/gozoop.internship/README.md

-### To view only Frontened open index.html file in frontenedOnly Folder
+### To view only Frontened open index.html file in FrontenedOnly Folder

 ### This a full stacked app to view it you have run it on your CMD :